hachmannlab/chemml/doc/_build/html/_sources/CMLWInputFile.rst.txt

         >> token id
         >> id token

-The task name is fixed and a list of 13 available tasks in the ChemML Wrapper is here:
+Here is a list of 7 available tasks in the ChemML Wrapper:
-    - Input
-    - Output
-    - Script
-    - DataRepresentaion
-    - Preprocessor
-    - FeatureSelection
-    - FeatureTransformation
+    - Enter Data
-    - Divider
+    - Prepare Data
-    - Regression
+    - Define Model
-    - Classification
+    - Define Search
-    - Postprocessor
+    - Pool
-    - Visualization
+    - Visualize
-    - Optimizer
+    - Store

-.. note:: None of Tasks are mandatory, except an Input block to initialize the workflow with a data set.
+.. note:: None of Tasks are mandatory, except a block of Enter Data to initialize the workflow with a data set.

 ----
 =======================================================
 Specific Characters
 =======================================================

-Only four specific characters (#, <, >, =) are defined and can be used in the input files.
+Only five specific characters (#, <, =, >, @) are defined and can be used in the input files.

 - Pound sign (#)
     Pound sign (#) is for starting a block and must be followed by the task name.
 A double pound sign (##) keeps a block